Tobi-Ade/Mobile-Price-Classification/README.md

   <br>
   You should now be in the project folder

   - The libraries used in this project can be found in the **requirements.txt** file.
-Before downloading it is advisable to create a virtual environment and download     all the dependencies here to keep your system settings intact.
-You can do this by running: <br>
+It is advisable to run this project in a virtual environment to avoid issues with your system configuration.
+To create a virtual environment with venv <br>
   ```bash
   python -m venv mobile-env
   ```